Vlsarro/pycryptoclients/README.md

 api = StocksExchangeAPI(api_key='apikey', api_secret='apisecret')
 account_info = api.call('get_account_info')
 ```
-If you want add some new methods to API object or override previous ones then you have to create custom request which inherits from ```StocksExchangeRequest```, example:
+If you want to add some new methods to API object or override previous ones then you have to create custom request which inherits from ```StocksExchangeRequest```, example:

 ```python
 from pycryptoclients.markets.stocks_exchange.api import StocksExchangeAPI, APIMethod